Brooke Boney

-Boney is currently news and entertainment presenter of Nine Network's breakfast program Today.
+Boney has previously been a news and entertainment presenter of Nine Network's breakfast program Today and newsreader on the ABC's radio network Triple J.

 Early life and education

-Boney was born around 1987 in Muswellbrook, New South Wales, the eldest of six children.
-The family, headed by her mother, were quite poor, but she grew up with a strong work ethic which she attributes to the influence of her grandfather.
+Boney was born in 1987 in Muswellbrook, New South Wales, the eldest of six children.
 She is a Gamilaroi woman.

-She worked as a volunteer in community radio while at high school, and after finishing school, worked as an advertising cadet at the Australian Financial Review.
+She worked as a volunteer in community radio while at high school.
+She has also undertaken an advertising cadetship at the Australian Financial Review.

 After entering as a mature age student, Boney graduated from University of Technology Sydney with a Bachelor of Communication (Journalism) in 2014.

 Career

 While studying for her degree, Boney produced the Blackchat program on Sydney's Koori Radio before morning lectures, and did an internship at the Australian Broadcasting Corporation in the afternoons.
 Before graduating, she was appointed as a political correspondent for NITV, based at Parliament House from 2013.
 Her first assignments had to cover the March 2013 Australian Labor Party leadership spill and the federal election that followed.

 She worked as a newsreader on the ABC's radio network Triple J from 2016 to 2018, and became known for using the traditional Gamilaroi greeting of "Yaama" when introducing herself at the start of Triple J's news bulletin.

-In December 2018, it was announced that Boney had been appointed as entertainment reporter on the Nine Network's breakfast program Today, to work alongside the network's long-serving entertainment editor Richard Wilkins in 2019. she is in this role.
+In December 2018, it was announced that Boney had been appointed as entertainment reporter on the Nine Network's breakfast program Today, to work alongside the network's long-serving entertainment editor Richard Wilkins in 2019.